Total Hip Replacement

 Over years, the hip prosthesis may wear out or loosen.
 This is most often due to everyday activity.
 It can also result from a biologic thinning of the bone called osteolysis.
 If loosening is painful, a second surgery called a revision may be necessary.

 Nerve and blood vessel injury, bleeding, fracture, and stiffness can occur.
-In a small number of patients, some pain can continue or new pain can occur after surgery.
+A small number of patients continue to experience pain after surgery.